If you are hosting an event at The Joinery, please submit your event here.

 The Adelaide Sustainability Centre is supported by the Adelaide Mount Lofty Ranges Natural Resource Management Board and Conservation SA.

 Tue, Feb 13

 Michael Ableman, farmer, writer and change maker is returning to Adelaide in February 2018.

 Campfire Stories is about people coming together and sharing a yarn and a bite to eat.
 Be prepared to be entertained and inspired by extraordinary true tales from ordinary Australians!

 How it works: Come along and share a 5 minute true story related to the night's theme of "New Beginnings".
 Prepare a 5 minute story about making a fresh start.
 That first day at a new job, moving to a new place or starting a relationship.
 New beginnings can be both scary and thrilling.
 Share your tale of venturing into the unknown.

 There is no pressure to speak in front of the audience.
 People are just as welcome to come and listen to other people's stories.

-The night will close with a shared supper so please bring a plate to share.
+The night will close with a shared supper so please bring a plate of food to share.

-This event is supported by the Adelaide Sustainability Centre and the Adelaide & Mt Lofty Ranges NRM Board.
+This event is supported by the Adelaide Sustainability Centre and the Adelaide and Mount Lofty Ranges Natural Resources Management Board.